raychongtk/wallet/README.md

 - **Reliability** - Data is consistent and reliable.
 Data quality is important
 - **Traceability** - Transaction logs should be traceable.
 Able to provide what happens in the system and a particular wallet
 ---
+# Assumption
+- Assume request is authenticated and authorized
+- Assume performance is not a problem in this stage
+- Assume all transactions are settled immediately without any payment gateway
+- Assume all wallets are open and available for money movement
+- Assume all wallets are in single currency and in USD
+---

 # Design Consideration
 ## Idempotency
 Deposit, Withdrawal, and Transfer are idempotent.
 Request must be provided with a unique request id in the HTTP header - **X-Request-ID**.